OpenNews/srccon/_transcripts/SRCCON2018-hacking-hiring.md

 ProPublica's processes — want to explain, Ryann?

 Ryann:  Yes, I want to give credit where credit is due.
 I have had my hands in the hiring process lately and we are really trying to -- there was no process at ProPublica so we are trying to make it a more open process.
-But my colleagues, Sisi, is the editor for the apps team.
+But my colleague, Sisi, is the editor for the apps team.
 A lot of her ideas came from her but she is not here.

 Tiff: Sisi gave a talk at SRCCON:Work that was live transcribed and shared the slides as well.
 A lot of our process formed in conversations and we attended those sessions.